ainfosec/FISSURE/README.md

 </p>

 It is recommended to install FISSURE on a clean operating system to avoid conflicts with existing software.
 Further efforts towards virtualization and dependency management will be continued.
 Notes on the installer:
 - The items listed under the "Minimum Install" category are what is required to launch the FISSURE Dashboard without errors.
+The Base mode extends the Minimum Install selection into a complete standalone workstation capable of running the Dashboard, HIPRFISR, and a local Sensor Node.
 - The radio hardware and out of tree modules are required to perform many actions in FISSURE.
 - The flow graphs need to be recompiled to avoid errors across GNU Radio minor versions.
 - Software programs outside the minimum install are optional and can be installed as needed.
-- Select all the recommended checkboxes (Default button) to avoid errors while operating the various tools within FISSURE.
+- Select the installation mode that matches the intended system role.
+Use Full for the broadest installation, Base for a complete local workstation, or one of the role-specific Dashboard, HIPRFISR, Sensor Node, or Custom modes.
 - Items unchecked by default may not install properly or could possibly conflict with existing programs (please suggest fixes!).
 - There will be multiple prompts throughout the installation, mostly asking for elevated permissions and user names.
 These prompts are primarily tied to third-party tools, refer to installation instructions provided by the maintainer for details.
 - If an item contains a "Verify" section at the end, the installer will run the command that follows and highlight the checkbox item green or red depending on if any errors are produced by the command.
 Checked items without a "Verify" section will remain black following the installation.